 Two young female performers in Kazakh tradition outfits pose for a photo on Nauryz

-Spring is a special time.
-After a sometimes brutal winter, the snow begins to thaw, the days warm up, and the earth comes back to life.
+Nauryz, or Nowruz, meaning ‘New Day’ across Kazakhstan and Central Asia, occurs in early Spring and is the traditional new year holiday.
+A celebration of fertility, friendship and peace, it is non-religious, but very important nonetheless.
+It is a great opportunity for families and friends to meet, honour the return of spring, and prepare and enjoy special festive food.
+After a sometimes brutal winter, the days become warmer and the snow begins to thaw, and the earth comes back to life.
 Flowers appear, the rivers begin to flow again, and everyone is in a good mood.
 I can see why the ancient people of this region wanted to celebrate this time of year.

 The celebration of Nauryz usually goes for several days in Kazakhstan.
 The villages and towns organise festivities giving you the chance to see national costumes, vibrant parades, and traditional games.
 The special swing, known as Altybakan, is frequently set up, and it seems to be quite popular with young people.
-In 2024 Nauryz officially began on March 14 with the Day of Greetings, followed by a series of other days dedicated to other traditions important to Kazakh culture.
+In 2025 Nauryz officially began on March 14 with the Day of Greetings, followed by a series of other days dedicated to other traditions important to Kazakh culture.
 Nauryz begins properly on March 21, on the day of the spring equinox, and when the public holiday begins.

 My Nauryz experience